taenam1214/FetchTakehome_Backend/README.md

 ### Explanation of Folder Structure

 1. **app/main.py**: The main entry point that initializes the FastAPI application and sets up routes.

+2. **app/controllers**: Contains receipt_controller.py, which defines the API endpoints.
+This file handles HTTP requests for processing receipts and retrieving points based on receipt ID.
+By separating controller logic, we make it easy to update or add routes without impacting other parts of the application.

-2. **app/models**: Contains the data models for `Receipt` and `Item`.
+3. **app/models**: Contains the data models for `Receipt` and `Item`.
 Pydantic is used to enforce data structure and validate incoming request data.

-3. **app/services**: Houses the `receipt_service.py`, which contains the core logic for calculating points.
+4. **app/services**: Houses the `receipt_service.py`, which contains the core logic for calculating points.
 This separation allows business logic to remain modular, testable, and reusable.

-4. **app/utils**: Contains helper utilities like `id_generator.py` for generating unique IDs.
+5. **app/utils**: Contains helper utilities like `id_generator.py` for generating unique IDs.
 Isolating utilities makes the codebase cleaner and more organized.

-5. **tests/**: The `tests` folder is split into `test_receipt_controller.py` and `test_receipt_service.py` for clear separation between endpoint testing and business logic testing.
+6. **tests/**: The `tests` folder is split into `test_receipt_controller.py` and `test_receipt_service.py` for clear separation between endpoint testing and business logic testing.
 This ensures that each component can be individually verified.

 ## Additional Notes